-One eye-the perturbed eye-was fit with a trial lens that blurred the stimulus (see Methods).
+To examine these issues, we re-ran each human observer in conditions that were identical to those in Exp.
+1, except that trial lenses, instead of contact lenses, induced the optical blur differences.
+The perturbed eye was fit with a trial lens that blurred the stimulus (see "Methods").
 The other eye was fit with a trial lens that sharply focused the stimulus.
-The blurrier eye is processed more quickly, causing a reverse Pulfrich effect (Fig. 5B).
+Again, the blurrier eye was processed more quickly, causing a reverse Pulfrich effect (Fig. 5B).

 Data from the first human observer is shown in Fig. 5C.
 The onscreen interocular delay that is required to null the reverse Pulfrich effect changes linearly with the interocular difference in focus error, just as with contact lenses.
-In this observer, in the condition when the left eye was at its most blurry (ΔF =-1.5D), the left-eye image had to be delayed onscreen by 3.1ms.
-When the right eye was most blurry (ΔF =+1.5D), the left eye had to be advanced onscreen by 2.7ms.
-Again, a similar pattern of results was found for all human observers.
-Across observers, the blurrier eye was processed 2.1ms faster on average (SD=0.5ms).
-These findings replicate the primary result of Burge et al. (2019).
+In this observer, when the left eye was at its most blurry ($\Delta F = -1.5D$), the left-eye image had to be delayed onscreen by 3.1 ms. When the right eye was most blurry ($\Delta F = +1.5D$), the left eye had to be advanced onscreen by 2.7 ms. Again, a similar pattern of results was found for all human observers (Supplementary Fig. S2).
+Across observers, the blurrier eye was processed 2.1 ms faster on average (SD = 0.5 ms).
+These findings replicate the primary result of Burge et al.5.

 To check whether magnification differences had any influence on the size of the reverse Pulfrich effect, we plotted the effect size measured with trial lenses in each condition against the effect size measured with contact lenses in the same condition, for all observers (Fig. 5D).
-Trial lenses and contact lenses yielded very similar effect sizes that were tightly correlated across all human observers (r=0.96; p=1.18x10-5).
-The magnification differences caused by trial lenses, therefore, do not influence the size of the reverse Pulfrich effect caused by interocular blur differences.
+Trial lenses and contact lenses yielded very similar effect sizes that were tightly correlated across all human observers (r = 0.96; $p = 1.18 \times 10^{-5}$).
+The magnification differences caused by trial lenses, while large enough to impact some aspects of binocular processing (see "Discussion"), are too small to cause the spatial-frequency-mediated differences in processing speed hypothesized above.
+The magnification differences caused by trial lenses do not influence the size of the reverse Pulfrich effect caused by blur differences.